harlamism/IdaClu/README.md

 ## Known bugs

 - Minor issues with cross-compatibility
-- Comment column remains unhidden with empty coomments
+- Comment column remains unhidden with empty comments
 - Some bundled plugins produce quite dirty output:
   - *Global Variable Analysis*
 - Some scripts and their corresponding groups do not match